May 28, 2019!

 1: University of Bremen, Germany; 2: University of Hamburg, Germany

-Keynote: Paolo Lotti, University of Milan, Italy: "In situ studies of framework silicates at non-ambient temperature and pressure"
+Keynote: Paolo Lotti, University of Milan, Italy: "In situ synchrotron studies of open-framework silicates at non-ambient temperature and pressure"

 The characterization of structure, from the atomic level to the micrometer scale, is an important area of overlap between the fields of mineralogy and materials science.
 This session is intended to bring together researchers from both disciplines.
 On the one hand, we invite “method-oriented” contributions that focus on the sophisticated application of characterization methods (e.g. X-ray, synchrotron, or neutron diffraction; vibrational spectroscopy; NMR spectroscopy; HRTEM) or of computations (e.g. density functional theory; molecular dynamics) to minerals or synthetic materials.
 On the other hand, more “materials-oriented” contributions are also very welcome, especially if they aim to enhance the fundamental understanding of material properties (e.g. structure-property relationships), or if they provide new insights that are relevant for technological applications of minerals or materials.